Jemeni11/TerminalAlert/README.md

 - [x] Initial MVP with desktop notifications
 - [ ] Fix Windows specific issues

 See the [open issues](https://github.com/Jemeni11/TerminalAlert/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Why did I build this?

 I was cloning a big git repo while coding.
 I didn't want to monitor it 24/7, so I minimized the terminal and continued coding.
 To my surprise, when I checked after 10 minutes, the process had failed.
-My network connection was unreliable that day (let’s not name the ISP).
-I retried multiple times, and it failed multiple times
+My network connection was unreliable that day (let's not name the ISP).
+I retried multiple times, and it failed multiple times.
 This experience inspired me to create a tool that could notify me when a terminal command completes.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project